jonasacres/chainmail/protocol-docs/SWARM.md

 # Chainmail Swarming

 ## Apologies
 I'm still working on this piece quite a bit, so right now, it is very much a loose collection of notes.
-I think out loud into my text editor, and when I think about swarming, this is the file I think into! :)
+I think out loud into my text editor, and when I think about swarming, this is the file I think into! :) This means the thoughts are very disorganized, and the markdown may not even work.

 ## Swarming